re-data/re-data/README.md

 And metrics should be ready to look at in your grafana :)
 Visit http://localhost:3000 to check them (or docker IP in case of using docker via virtulbox)

-Visia http://localhost:8080 to check airflow jobs that are running, coputing DB metrics every 10 minutes.
+Visit http://localhost:8080 to check airflow jobs that are running, coputing DB metrics every 10 minutes.

+# License
+Redata is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for licensing information.